-If, after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask them to sign the ICF to screen/enroll in the study.
-Similarly, if the participant has concerns about possible adverse impacts if they were to take part in the study or indicates that the participant may have difficulty adhering to the study requirements, do not ask them to sign the ICF.
+If, after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask him/her to sign the ICF to screen/enroll in the study.
+Similarly, if the participant has concerns about possible adverse impacts if he/she were to take part in the study, or indicates that the/she may have difficulty adhering to the study requirements, do not ask him/her to sign the ICF.